Automatic Stove Shut Off for Natural Gas or Propane Stoves

 Not designed for stoves that use a Pilot Light!

-The Guardian 2017 Model for Natural Gas or Propane must be installed by a professional.
+This Automatic Stove Shut Off Device must be installed by a professional.
 Either a Gas Fitter or a Plumber can install this cooking safety device.
 Failure to do so will void any warranty and may cause property damage or loss of life.

 This model controls the stove’s natural gas or propane supply to help prevent food and pots from burning, as well as reducing the risk of fire caused by common unattended cooking.
+Easily turns your gas stove into a safe stove.

 - Complex Motion Sensing